๐ŸŒฐ Ohio Eviction Notice Laws

 Defective Notice / Improper Service

 The most common defense.
-If your notice didn’t comply with Ohio requirements โ€” wrong notice period, improper service, wrong notice type โ€” the eviction will be dismissed.
+Wrong notice period, improper service, wrong notice type โ€” any error results in dismissal.
 Always verify your notice is correct before filing.

 ๐Ÿ”ง